kwingading/kwingading.github.io/_pages/about.md

 - Read a lot about Linguistics
     - Areas that I found the most interesting: syntax (! !! !!!), semantics + pragmatics, language acquisition, cognitive neuroscience of language, language acquisition (first and second) → I spot a common theme - do you?
 Phonetics was super duper fun too, but I didn't find it as gripping as the other sub-disciplines.
 My only regret was that I didn't learn more about Linguistic typology.
     - I've also spent a sizable amount of time doing Linguistics-related activities that don't entail actual reading: drawing trees, making weird noises, analysing the speech peculiarities of others...
 I also gave some Linguistics tutoring lessons to high schoolers hoping to study the subject at uni.
+- Did a research project at the intersection of China and AI strategy for a [**longtermist think-tank in China**](https://concordia-consulting.com/)
+    - Actually (sort of) picked up the basics on navigating Chinese cyberspace.
+Also managed to put my very rusty Chinese reading skills to use.
+The auto-Google-Translate tool was useful for the first time - it saved me lots of time by translating Chinese texts from simplified to traditional (though I should really learn how to read simplified)
 - Spent a summer working at an early-stage startup
     - My primary tasks included 1) designing + conducting a user study → analysing and presenting my findings → translating these into concrete business decisions 2)  designing + implementing the marketing strategy of an early-stage startup
 - Constructed some NLP datasets